FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 You will create and execute the User Action using API calls.
 Most API calls to FusionAuth are privileged and require an API key, so you'll need to set one up.

 To do so, navigate to "Settings" then "API Keys" and click the "Add" button.
-Make sure `POST` is enabled for both the `/api/user-action` and `/api/user/action` endpoints.
+Make sure `POST` is enabled for the `/api/user-action` and both `POST` and `GET` are enabled for the `/api/user/action` endpoints.
 You will use the former to create a User Action and the latter to execute it.

 You are creating an API Key with only the privileges needed, an example of the principle of least privilege, a good security practice.